google/WebFundamentals/src/site/documentation/introduction-to-media/video/index.markdown

     - Use the video element to load, decode, and play video on your site.
     - Produce video in multiple formats to cover a range of mobile platforms.
     - Size videos correctly; ensure they don't overflow their containers.
-    - Accessibility matters; add track element as a child of the video element.
+    - Accessibility matters; add the track element as a child of the video element.
 remember:
   media-fragments:
     - The Media Fragments API is supported on most platforms, but not on iOS.